 Is It Safe To Use Lemongrass Oil During Pregnancy?

-Though small quantities of lemongrass can cause no harm during pregnancy, you should avoid applying the concentrated oil to your skin.
+Though small quantities of lemongrass can cause no harm during pregnancy, you should avoid applying the concentrated oil to your skin as a part of your skincare routine.
 Undiluted lemongrass oil can burn or irritate your skin, due to the high levels of citral.
 It is recommended that you dilute the aromatic oil with a carrier oil.
 Some of the best carrier oils that you can use for diluting lemongrass oil are:

 If you are allergic to lemongrass, you may experience any of the following discomforts after applying the oil to your skin: